phunware/maas-mapping-ios-sdk/README.md

 PWMapKit SDK for iOS
 ==================

-Version 2.3.0 BETA (Use PWMapKit v2.2.0 for production)
+Version 2.3.0 BETA (use PWMapKit v2.2.0 for production)

 PWMapKit is a comprehensive indoor mapping and wayfinding SDK that allows easy integration with Phunware's indoor maps and location-based services.
 Visit http://maas.phunware.com/ for more details and to sign up.